 Some virtual address services partner with local small businesses that have available real estate and are willing to share their physical address.
 Employees of that small business scan the mail.
 This practice raises a number of privacy concerns, one of which is whether the local business’s office has any security system in place to keep unwanted individuals out.

 A virtual address service must thoroughly vet potential employees and have complete oversight of employee actions so that they can prevent any privacy breaches.

-At Earth Class Mail, we’ve addressed this need by performing background checks on all employees and requiring any employees that handle mail to become HIPAA-certified, which means they’ve received training on handling confidential health care documents.
+At Earth Class Mail, we’ve addressed this need by performing background checks on all employees and requiring extensive training of any employees that handle mail.

 And we maintain complete oversight during the mail handling process.
 Virtual address services that partner with local businesses, as mentioned above, often use the employees of that business to scan received mail.
 This practice raises an immediate concern about oversight: is someone present while they’re scanning the mail?
 Would they know if that person took a quick photo with their personal phone?